willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 The two theorems have an interesting history and naming honors.

 Thévenin's theorem was derived in 1853 by German scientist Hermann von Helmholtz and independently thirty years later---in 1883---by Léon Charles Thévenin, an electrical engineer with the national phone company of France, Postes et Télégraphes Telecommunications (PTT).
 The first publication by Helmholtz did not become widely known.
 Thirty years later, Thévenin thought he had invented something new.
 In the United States, we give Thévenin name credit.
-Don't be sad for Helmholtz though.
+Don't feel sad for Helmholtz though.
 His name is on plenty of great ideas in engineering and physics.

-Norton's theorem was derived by Hans Ferdinand Mayer a researcher at Siemens & Halske, and independently derived by Edward Lawry Norton, an engineer at Bell Labs.
+Norton's theorem was derived by Hans Ferdinand Mayer, a researcher at Siemens & Halske in Germany, and independently derived by Edward Lawry Norton, an engineer at Bell Labs.
 They published their work the same month in 1926.
 The theorem may also be called the Mayer-Norton theorem.

 Back then engineering discoveries did not travel widely or rapidly.
 Now we have the Web but these people did not.
 If you know other names for these theorems I would be interested to hear from you.